hungsu/hung-blog/src/pages/blog/2017-01-04-a-beginners-guide-to-brewing-with-chemex.md

 ![Wolf Claw](/img/wolfclaw.jpg)

 Weird as it looks, I found it incredibly comfortable to use - the giant vertical space bar on the left made jumping in FPS games easy, the curved number row made weapon selection easy, and in general was a fantastic FPS gaming keyboard.
 Except for one problem.
 When playing games, I could not press Shift, A, W, and R all at the same time.
 Or more specifically, if I was running diagonally in Counter Strike, I could not reload my gun.
 That frustration led me to start building a list of requirements in my dream keyboard.
+One keyboard that I would never want to replace, and keep until my dying day.

 ## 1. Must have NKRO

 ![Filco Majestouch Ninja](/img/filco_majestouch_ninja_black_us_large.jpg)

 This is a mechanical keyboard with NKRO - that is, you could press any number of keys and it would know what you pressed.
 In addition, I deliberately chose a keyboard with the legend printed on the front, with the thought that I would use the keyboard forever so the legend would last forever.
 Boy I was wrong about that.

-I learned about the idea of "endgame".
-One keyboard that I would never want to replace, and keep until my dying day.
+The legends did indeed last, but looking at them was frustrating enough to drive me to sell this keyboard.
+That, and the next problem:

 ## 2. Must be quiet

-Anne Pro
-People complained on conference calls
+My first mechanical keyboard led me to discover an overwhelming problem with mechanical keyboards - nearly all of them are loud.
+I received complaints from colleagues and coworkers about the noise almost immediately, which was not acceptable for me in a supposedly perfect keyboard.

 ## 3. Must not have input lag